-FIRST® LEGO League is a competition catering for upper-primary and lower-secondary school students.
+FIRST® LEGO League Challenge is a competition catering for upper-primary and lower-secondary school students.
 Every year, teams of up to 10 students build, program and compete with a robot, while also learning about a modern problem in science and engineering and developing solutions for it.
 The entire competition for the year is based around one of these themes: Past themes include natural disasters, senior citizens, food health & safety, climate change, medical science, and nanotechnology.
 Tournaments are run with the feel of a sporting event, and teams compete like crazy while having the time of their lives.
-What FIRST® LEGO League teams accomplish is nothing short of amazing.
+What FIRST® LEGO League Challenge teams accomplish is nothing short of amazing.
 It’s fun.
 It’s exciting.
 And the skills they learn will last a lifetime.

 Requirements and Cost

 FIRST® LEGO® League is an incredibly rewarding program for young students, and teams can come from schools, social groups, community groups, homes, church groups, etc.